 Japan has something called eyelid tape.
 It is sold in packs of 60 – 100; the purpose is to artificially add a double eyelid without surgery.
 The most common users are Japanese girls in their late teens and early twenties – and office ladies.
-The eyelid tape is supposed to make you more “beautiful” by giving your eyes a western appearance.
+The eyelid tape is supposed to make you more “beautiful” by giving your eyes a “Western” or more round appearance.

 Why I don’t understand eyelid tape: